Biblioklept/biblioklept.github.io/guides/tl2-guide/index.md

 Mod merging is a common practice in Torchlight 2, as there is a limit of 10 active mods.
 While not every mod merge may be allowed to be posted publically (permissions and such), you can post them as unlisted mods on Steam Workshop and link them to your friends.

 Before we begin, it's good to note that merging your mods is similar to how you order your modlist.
 The mods where the changes are the most important should be at the top, while the mods that should be overwritten should be put at the bottom.
-Look at [my essentials modlist](<#essentials-modlist> "Essentials Modlist") for an idea of how this works.

 1. Launch GUTS at least once to unpack the files needed.
 2. Create a new project, name your new mod merge whatever you want.